-Apple iPhone: The Ultimate Buying Guide [2022]
+iPhone Buying Guide: What You Need To Know Before You Buy

 What is The Latest iPhone?

-As noted in the introduction, Apple’s latest iPhone right now is the iPhone 14 which is made up of several models: the iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and the iPhone 14 Pro Max.
+As noted in the introduction, Apple’s latest iPhone right now is the iPhone 15 series which is made up of several models: the iPhone 15, iPhone 15 Plus, iPhone 15 Pro, and the iPhone 15 Pro Max.

 Internally, save for the battery, the phones are identical, running the same CPU, memory, and RAM.
 They also have the exact same camera module and display tech.
 The only difference relates to screen and battery size – the Plus is bigger in both contexts.